-The Zabulon Skipper butterfly has a thick, hairy body and hooked antennae, appearing to some more like a moth.
-Males have black borders and no stigma, with the underside of their hindwings mostly yellow with a dark brown wingbase and outer margin.
-The upperside of females are purple-brown with pale yellow spots, with hindwing undersides that are brown and purple-gray with a white-edged costal margin.
+The Zabulon Skipper has a thick, hairy body and hooked antennae, giving it a somewhat moth-like appearance.
+Males have black wing borders and no stigma.
+The underside of the male hindwing is mostly yellow with a dark brown base and outer margin.

 Male